Azure/AzureStack-QuickStart-Templates/301-availability-set-elastic-storage-ecs/README.md

 + **vm storage account**: holds the os copy from image (CentOS) and up to 8 data disks per node
 + **diagnostic storage account**: storage for vm diagnostics

+#### Supported OSimage Publisher / SKU /Versions
+the following images are supported:
++ **CentOS** this is based on the RogueWave Centos Image using Publicher OpenLogic, SKU CentOS, Version 7.4
++ **CentOS-7** this is based on the original Centos CloudImage using Publisher CentOS, SKU Centos-7, Version Centos-7.4 The Centos-7 m,ust be loaded manually or using [Azurestack-Kickstart](https://github.com/bottkars/Azurestack-Kickstart)

 #### networkSecurityGroups